How the most progressive retailers are driving positive impact in society

 The oldest example of retail (that bears any resemblance to modern retail) would be an ancient Greek agora.
 Located in the city centre, these were gatherings of traders and merchants.
 People would shop but also socialise and participate in discussions concerning wider society.
 Fast forward more than two thousand years to the earliest iteration of the modern shopping centre.
 Wealthy French middle-class would stroll down the arcade of the Galeries de Bois in Paris, admiring high-priced items displayed behind glass.
 Some people would purchase, but it was predominantly a place to be seen and to socialise away from the dirty streets.

 If we strip retail down to its bare essence, it is less a place to purchase and more a social pastime.
 In their strive for commercial success, retailers have lost sight of this over the last few decades.
 Yet recent trends are shifting retail back to its original core purpose.
 Firstly, the emergence of e-commerce has begun to free the physical store of its core duty to facilitate transactions.
 The resulting emergence of experiential retail is a modern adaptation of its original social and communal role; shopping is a past-time we use to escape, discover, and learn.
-Secondly, the COVID-19 lock-downs have stripped societies around the world of all social interaction, revealing our true dependency on physical retail to fulfil this basic need.
+Secondly, the pandemic stripped societies around the world of all social interaction, revealing our true dependency on physical retail to fulfil this basic need.
 This new-found awakening is something that retail businesses must react to now; stores are a social space that can energise and revitalise society.

 For many, an interaction with the postman, the butcher or a local grocer is an important feature of social normalcy and may be considered akin to participating in society.
 As populations age, opportunities for social activities often reduce, as hospitality and cultural events are often dominated by youth.
 Retail experiences could emerge as a predominant form of leisure among older generations and, as a by-product, create feelings of social integration.
 With this in mind targeting older generations in physical retail might be a great social cause with far-reaching benefits.
 It might also be an astute commercial decision to target this group, given their purchasing power and leisure time.